sbmlteam/deviser/README_SPHINX.md

 regenerate them.

 ### Re-building
+NB: using the `-f` option to force rebuilding will overwrite the existing `conf.py`, so you may wish to make a copy before doing this!
+And although the `-n` and `-f` options can be used together, the dry-run will NOT show that a new `conf.py` is created.

 If you make a change to the docs in your Python code, the relevant `.rst` and `.html` files will need to be re-built.
 In this case the `-f` option will need to be added to the `sphinx-apidoc` command, to force it to overwrite the existing `.rst` file(s).
 And the